Live streaming is one of the most engaging ways to connect with your audience.

 Not all live streamers do it for the money, but there is a lot of cash to be made if that’s what you’re looking for.

-One thing that’s important to note when looking at monetization is that both platforms do restrict the countries that are eligible to make money – meaning that not all your fans may be able to participate in your streaming and not all creators can get paid.
+One thing that’s important to note when looking at monetization is that both platforms do have some restrictions for some countries – meaning that not all your fans may be able to participate in your streaming and not all creators can get paid.

 How To Make Money with Facebook Live